Notice regarding the quality of machine translation

 - provide all information about the use of products and the risks they pose to health and the environment, as well as safety guidelines to prevent risks.

-To go further Articles R. 254-20; R. 254-22 of the Rural Code and Marine Fisheries; January 6, 2016 order on the documentation required for the purchase of phytopharmaceuticals from the range of "professional" uses.
+For further information: Articles R. 254-20; R. 254-22 of the Rural Code and Marine Fisheries; January 6, 2016 order on the documentation required for the purchase of phytopharmaceuticals from the range of "professional" uses.

 Compliance with safety and accessibility standards